 The World Health Organization is a specialized agency of the United Nations that is concerned with international public health.
 It was established on 7 April 1948, headquartered in Geneva, Switzerland.
-The World Health Organization has position papers on virtually every health issue and its opinion is the consensus of the medical experts around the world.
+The World Health Organization has position papers on virtually every health issue, and its opinion is the consensus of medical experts worldwide.

-WHO is currently helping coordinate a worldwide response to COVID-19, which is declared to be a public health emergency of international concern (PHEIC) on January 30, and a global pandemic on March 11, 2020.
+WHO is currently helping coordinate a worldwide response to COVID-19, declared a public health emergency of international concern (PHEIC) on January 30 and a global pandemic on March 11, 2020.

 Funded by / Ownership

 The WHO relies on contributions from member states (both assessed and voluntary) and private donors for funding.
 As of 2018, it has a budget of over $4.2 billion, most of which comes from voluntary contributions from member states.

 In review, the WHO “act as the directing and coordinating authority on international health work.”
 The website publishes health resources, news about the agency, and research.
 They also collect health data located on their Data page.
 Further, they provide fact sheets on a wide range of searchable medical conditions.
 The WHO does not use emotional language such as this: New Ebola outbreak detected in northwest Democratic Republic of the Congo; WHO surge team supporting the response.

 Although, WHO is a pro-science source, they have also made some mistakes and published studies that were questionable.
 See our failed fact checks below.

 - WHO stated that asymptomatic spread of Covid-19 is “very rare” – Low Scientific Credibility (Misleading)

 Overall, we rate the World Health Organization as a Pro-Science source of information and High for factual reporting due to a long record of factual reporting.
 (D. Van Zandt 8/20/2016) Updated (10/17/2022)